theoksuzz61-hue/Tea-Hazelnut-Harvest-Management-App/Requirement.md

 - Track estimated earnings based on current tea and hazelnut market prices.
 - Provide a simple and user-friendly mobile interface for producers.

-> **Design Note:** Predefined/customizable sack type definitions were removed from the final design in favor of direct sack weight and count entry at the time of each harvest record to simplify data entry.

 ---

 ## 3. Users